Gagniuc/Entropy-vs-self-sequence-alignment/README.md

 # Entropy vs self sequence alignment

-<i>Entropy vs self sequence alignment</i> is a Javascript implementation of a scanner that makes a comparison between two methods, namely between Shanon entropy (Information entropy (IE)) and self-sequence alignment (Information content (IC)).
+<i>Entropy vs self sequence alignment</i> is a Javascript implementation of a scanner that makes a comparison between two methods, namely between Shanon entropy (Information entropy) and self-sequence alignment (Information content).
 Information entropy (IE) and Information content (IC) are two methods that quantitatively measure information.
 Here, these parallel results are shown in the form of signals above a given sequence (<i>z</i>).
 To obtain these signals, the contents of sliding windows are analyzed with the two methods and the values are stored as discrete signals inside a vector.
 Specifically, here both measure the information in the sequence of characters stored in a variable called <i>z</i>:

 ```js
 var z = "AAAAAACAGGTGAGTAAAAAAAA";